Joo Sae-hyuk

 Joo Sae-hyuk (/ko/; born 20 January 1980) is a South Korean former table tennis player and current coach of the Korean national table tennis team.
 As a singles player, he was a silver medalist at the 2003 World Table Tennis Championships, a bronze medalist at the 2011 Table Tennis World Cup, and a bronze medalist at the 2010 and 2014 Asian Games.
 In the team event, as a member of the South Korean National Team, he was a silver medalist in the 2002, 2006, 2010, and 2014 Asian Games; the 2006 and 2008 World Championships; and the 2012 Summer Olympics.

 History

 Joo Sae-hyuk was born in Seoul, South Korea on January 20, 1980.
-He stands 180cm tall, and weighs 68kg.
+He stands 180 cm tall, and weighs 68 kg.
 He first started competing when he was 8 years old.
 He joined the national team in 2001, and fans began taking an interest in him for his dynamic defensive style.

 Between April and May 2012, Joo was diagnosed with Behçet's disease, Although Behcet's disease is known to be incurable, it appears that Joo is still performing well.
 On the medical side, he relies on glucocorticoids to manage his disease.

 Joo retired in 2022 and was appointed the coach of the Korean men's national table tennis team.